 In January 1962, the first Bells Beach surfing competition was organised by Vic Tantau and Peter Troy.
 Vic and Peter moved the rally to Easter 1963 when it is still held today.
 Little did they know that this event would become one of the premier, international, world surfing contest sites.
 The Bells contest is now a favourite fixture on the world ASP circuit and the longest, continuous running surfing contest in the world.
 In 1962, the small group of keen surfers competed for ‘the wave of the day’ 1 pound prize, won by Torquay SLSC member George ‘Ming’ Smith, a far cry from the large prize money today.

 According to Vic the competition was much simpler back then and the aim was to have fun.
 It was easy to put together, with Peter and Vic spreading the word that they would hold the comp on a day when the waves were of considerable size.
 A card table on the beach, a megaphone, old tee shirts with sewn on numbers, Vic and Peter judging and organizing and the rally was up and running.
 The Bells Beach contest celebrated its 50 year anniversary in 2011.

 Vic passed away in 1993 and is survived by his wife Myrle and two daughters Leonie and Sonya.
 The family is well respected in the local surf industry and Vic’s legacy continues in our rich surfing history on the west coast (especially at Easter time when the Bells contest rolls into town).
-When the local Surfcoast Shire erects a monument to the pioneers of Victorian surfing, Vic Tantau’s name will be one of the first immortalized as one of its surfing greats.
+The local Surfcoast Shire has erected a monument to the pioneers of Victorian surfing and Vic Tantau’s name is immortalized as one of Victoria's first surfing greats.